 You might also like…

 The flu and COVID-19 do share similarities.
 However, they are different diseases and it is important to know the distinctions.

 However, COVID-19 appears to be deadlier.
-Hundreds of thousands of people have died worldwide from COVID-19 since late 2019, according to the WHO.
+Millions of people have died worldwide from COVID-19 since late 2019, according to the WHO.
 It also reports between 290,000 and 650,000 people worldwide die each year because of severe flu-related respiratory problems.

 Other key differences between the two diseases include:

 It’s possible to spread both the flu and COVID-19 before showing any symptoms (that means you’re asymptomatic).